mmibbetson/challenge-week/README.md

 A specific benchmark process will be determined for each challenge week which will be made known in the `README.md` for that week.

+> How is the golfer award's size determined?

+The number of characters in the source code that contains the actual logic for executing the solution is used.
+Tests (even in-source-file tests) are disregarded for this count.

 > What are the actual awards?

 What constitutes an award beyond just a title/recognition by peers is TBD in discussion with leadership.